wamp-proto/wamp-proto/rfc/text/advanced/rpc_progressive_call_results.md

         HELLO.Details.roles.<role>.features.
              progressive_call_results|bool := true

-Additionally, *Callees* and *Dealers* MUST support Call Canceling, which is required for canceling progressive results if the original *Caller* leaves the realm.
-If a *Callee* supports Progressive Call Results, but not Call Canceling, then the *Dealer* disregards the *Callees* Progressive Call Results feature.
+Additionally, *Callees* and *Dealers* MUST support Call Cancelling, which is required for cancelling progressive results if the original *Caller* leaves the realm.
+If a *Callee* supports Progressive Call Results, but not Call Cancelling, then the *Dealer* disregards the *Callees* Progressive Call Results feature.

 **Message Flow**